 “From a human flourishing perspective, we embrace massive, pro-human productive impacts on nature, such as building homes, roads, and factories.
 We want to eliminate or minimize only anti-human, self-destructive impacts on nature, such as pollution or the needless destruction of the most beautiful parts of nature.”

 In both cases, the value of nature and the ascription of equality to animals, he oversimplifies.
 Some who voice concerns over animal testing may well be aiming for animal equality.
-That’s more likely the case if they oppose all animal testing on principle.
-But moral consideration of non-human suffering, along with the willingness to impose some limits on animal testing, does not always reflect some underhanded attempt at morally equating humans with animals.
+That's more likely the case if they oppose all animal testing on principle.
+But moral consideration of non-human suffering, along with the willingness to impose some limits on animal testing, doesn’t always reflect some underhanded attempt at morally equating humans with animals.

 Few would argue that killing a mildly irritating flea is morally equivalent to killing a mildly irritating cat.
-Many would agree that chimpanzees deserve more humane conditions than laboratory mice—though, again, that call for humane conditions does not necessarily imply that they want an end to all testing on primates, let alone all animal testing as a whole.
+Many would agree that chimpanzees deserve more humane conditions than laboratory mice—though, again, that call for humane conditions doesn’t necessarily imply that they want an end to all testing on primates, let alone all animal testing as a whole.

 Likewise, when it comes to valuing nature, some who voice opposition to fossil fuels may well oppose human impact, or humanity, as such.

 Other traditions seek a different balance between nature and humanity.
-In Genesis 1:26-28, God grants man “dominion over the fish of the sea, and over the birds of the air, and over the cattle, and over all the wild animals of the earth, and over every creeping thing that creeps upon the earth.”
-That stewardship need not imply that nature exists solely for the benefit of man.
+In Genesis 1:26–28, God grants man “dominion over the fish of the sea, and over the birds of the air, and over the cattle, and over all the wild animals of the earth, and over every creeping thing that creeps upon the earth.”
+That stewardship needn’t imply that nature exists solely for the benefit of man.
 As in all just hierarchies, obligation flows both downward and upward, and both man and the living things for which man is responsible are created beings.

 In the end, however, Epstein’s latest book stands out more for what it adds than for anything it lacks.
 “Fossil Future” is a much-needed corrective to an increasingly one-sided debate about how we power our world.
 For those of us on Team Human, its success so far looks like a win.